DrQz/PDQ-Data-Bridge/Tomcat JMX/README.md

 ### Background
 Tomcat's default JMX interface has a lot of useful metrics oganized in MBeans.
-Its helpful to accustom yourself with their structure, by using tools such as <code>jmxcli</code> and <code>Java Management Console</code>.
+Its helpful to accustom yourself with their structure, by using tools such as <code>jmxterm</code> and <code>Java Management Console</code>.
+For an introduction to using <code>jmxterm</code>, check out [this](https://cwiki.apache.org/confluence/display/KAFKA/jmxterm+quickstart) wiki entry for the Kafka project.
 It is also possible to extend and customise MBeans - this can be a big advantage when doing in-depth performance analysis.

 ### Data
 The <code>GlobalRequestProcessor</code> MBean (for each connector, for eg., <code>ajp-bio-8009</code>) consists of the most important metrics to be used by PDQ - however, note that this MBean contains aggregate numbers across all the application endpoints - so if you have multiple endpoints with different workloads and behavior, you will have to collect the data yourself across the various RequestProcessor MBeans.